-It's important to recognize when the FCRA has been violated, so you can take action and prevent harm to your credit.
+It's important to recognize when the FCRA has been violated so you can take action and prevent harm to your credit.

-What Is the Fair Credit Reporting Act?
+What Is the FCRA?

-Your credit report serves an important purpose.
-It can determine whether you can obtain a mortgage, car loan, job, and even an apartment.
+Your credit reports serve an important purpose.
+They can determine whether you can obtain a mortgage, car loan, job, and even an apartment.

-Common Violations of the FCRA
+What Are Violations of the FCRA?

 Furnishing and Reporting Old Information

 reporting a debt as charged-off when you settled it or paid it in full

 misstating the balance due

 reporting late payments when you paid timely

-listing you as a debtor on an account when you were only the authorized user, or
+listing you as a debtor on an account when you were only the authorized user or

 supplying credit information on an account where identity theft was previously reported (or failing to maintain a reasonable procedure for you to report identity theft).

-CRAs can also run afoul of their obligations to report accurate credit information about you.
-In many instances, this happens when a credit bureau mixes your file with that belonging to someone else with similar background information.
-Some common cases of mixed files include:
+Credit reporting agencies can also run afoul of their obligations to report accurate credit information about you.
+In many instances, this violation happens when a credit bureau mixes your file with that belonging to someone else with similar background information.

-- morphing or duplicating negative credit information with a stranger who shares a similar Social Security number
+morphing or duplicating negative credit information with a stranger who shares a similar Social Security number

-- failing to distinguish the Jr. and Sr. in similar surnames
+failing to distinguish the Jr. and Sr. in similar surnames

 mixing the information of persons with the same last name and similar first names, and

-- combining or mixing credit files of persons with similar names living in the same city or zip code.
+combining or mixing credit files of persons with similar names living in the same city or zip code.

 Failing to Follow Debt Dispute Procedures

-Debt Dispute Violations by CRAs
+Debt Dispute Violations by Credit Reporting Agencies

 notify a creditor that you dispute the debt that it has reported

-- conduct a reasonable investigation of your dispute, or
+conduct a reasonable investigation of your dispute or

-- correct or delete any inaccurate, incomplete, or unverifiable information within 30 days (or 45 days in some cases) of receiving notice of your dispute.
+correct or delete any inaccurate, incomplete, or unverifiable information within 30 days (or 45 days in some cases) of receiving notice of your dispute.

 Debt Dispute Violations by Creditors and Other Information Suppliers

 refrain from continuing to submit information that it knows (or should know) is incorrect

 conduct an internal investigation of your dispute within 30 days (or 45 days in some cases)

-provide you with a reasonable procedure, including an address, to submit a written dispute or report of identity theft, or
+provide you with a reasonable procedure, including an address, to submit a written dispute or report of identity theft or

-- inform you of the results of its investigation within five business days after it completes the investigation.
+inform you of the results of its investigation within five business days after it completes the investigation.

 utility companies, and

 employers (only if you previously consented).

 Requesting a Credit Report for an Impermissible Purpose

 Even though your employer, creditor, or landlord might be allowed to pull your credit report, they must still have a permissible purpose to do so.
 If someone pulls your credit report for an impermissible purpose, then it might be a violation of the FCRA.
-Some examples of impermissible purposes include:

 someone pulls your credit report to determine if you're collectible before filing a lawsuit against you on an involuntary debt or other non-credit matter (for example, in determining whether to file a personal injury lawsuit)

-your employer pulls your credit report without your permission, or
+your employer pulls your credit report without your permission or

 a creditor on a debt you discharged in bankruptcy pulls your credit report to check out your current financial activity.

 You're entitled to notices concerning the reporting, handling, and use of your credit information.
 Notice violations under the FCRA might occur when:

 a creditor fails to provide you with your credit score if it was used as part of any credit decision

 a creditor fails to notify you of your right to dispute inaccurate credit information

-a creditor fails to notify you of your right to obtain a free credit report, or
+a creditor fails to notify you of your right to obtain a free credit report or

 a creditor or "user of information" refuses to identify the source of the credit information it obtained about you.